anielsen108/Coursera_getdata-003/CodeBook.md

 8. Summarize data with mean, by Subject and Activity Name.
 9. Write tidy data set to csv file "UciHarTidy.csv"

+Thse script will install the "reshape2" package if it is not installed.

 Key Columns:
 ------------
 subject - Anonymous Subject ID [1..30]